 Areas of Expertise

-Yaeko Kabe specializes in Japanese pedagogy and online distance education, teaching language through Learning Management Systems (LMS), digital tools & resources.
-She has been teaching mainly Elementary and Intermediate courses.
-She is also a freelance translator, and she is teaching basic translation course as well.
+Yaeko Kabe specializes in Japanese pedagogy and online distance education, teaching the language through Learning Management Systems (LMS) and various digital tools and resources.
+She primarily teaches Elementary and Intermediate courses.
+In addition to her teaching, she is a freelance translator and writer and teaches an introductory translation course and a Japanese for professional development course.

 Having lived in different countries across three continents and having acquired several languages, Yaeko believes that intercultural skills are key to the language learning process.
 She is particularly interested in helping learners to be autonomous and find a Third Culture (not mine, not yours, but blended and integrated) to have a more balanced view of the world and function efficiently in diverse cultures.
 Yaeko’s teaching philosophy aligns with the progressive Standards for Foreign Language Learning in the 21st Century promoted by the U.S. Department of Education and the National Endowment for the Humanities.